 Responsibilities of the Board (General principle 4)

-Given its fiduciary responsibility and accountability to shareholders, SBG's Board of Directors strives to maximize enterprise value by thoroughly engaging all directors, including independent external directors, in timely and appropriate discussions of the Board meeting agenda to decide the entire group's management strategy over the medium to long term.
+Given its fiduciary responsibility and accountability to shareholders, SBG's Board of Directors strives to maximize enterprise value by thoroughly engaging all directors, including independent external directors, in timely and appropriate discussions of the Board meeting agenda to consider the entire group's management strategy over the medium to long term.
 The Board also strives to achieve proactive and bold management strategies while controlling risks.
 The Board of Directors, Audit & Supervisory Board members, and Audit & Supervisory Board strive to ensure their transparency by carrying out highly effective oversight of management.

 Dialogue with shareholders (General principle 5)

 SBG proactively engages in constructive dialogues with shareholders and investors in order to contribute to maximizing enterprise value.
 Through these dialogues, SBG strives to further develop mutual understanding and foster relationships of trust, and to carry out management giving due consideration to their opinions.

 - *The contents of this page are based on information contained in the Corporate Governance Report which was revised on November 30, 2018.